 - Unexplained weight loss

-People who notice any of these warning signs should talk with a doctor and/or dentist right away.
+People who notice any of these symptoms should talk with a doctor and/or dentist right away.
 When detected early, cancers of the head and neck have a much better chance of cure.

 Your doctor will ask you questions about the symptoms you are experiencing to help find out the cause of the problem, called a diagnosis.
 This may include how long you’ve been experiencing the symptom(s) and how often.